Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Personal Data and GDPR/01_Personal-Data-and-GDPR.md

 **Anonymisation and pseudonymisation:**

-- Anonymisation and pseudonymisation of data and the associated risks: When is a dataset considered anonymous and the difference between anonymisation and pseudonymisation (Resources 1, 2, 5).
+- Anonymisation and pseudonymisation of data and the associated risks: When is a dataset considered anonymous and the difference between anonymisation and pseudonymisation (Resources&nbsp;1, 2, 5).
-- The misunderstandings of anonymisation and risks of re-identification (Resource 3).
+- The misunderstandings of anonymisation and risks of re-identification (Resource&nbsp;3).

 **Advanced methods of preserving privacy in research:**

 If the instructor wants to go into more depth, then the following topics can be covered:

 - Differential privacy in research, overview and privacy robustness assessment of different data storage systems, federated learning and its implications to personal data protection, secure multiparty computation.
-There are some additional resources provided in Resources 5&ndash;10.
+There are some additional resources provided in Resources&nbsp;5&ndash;10.
 - Introduce various techniques for anonymisation (such as data masking, aggregation, and noise addition) and pseudonymisation (such as hashing, tokenisation).
 Provide examples of how these techniques can be applied to different types of data, such as structured databases and unstructured text.
 Discuss the trade-offs between data utility and privacy.
 - Best practices: data audits to identify sensitive information; applying anonymisation and pseudonymisation techniques in data collection, reviewing and updating methods to comply with regulations.
 - The different types of storage options, databases, file storage systems for handling sensitive data.

 **Penalties:**

-- The instructor can also highlight the risk/fines for breach of GDPR (Resource 4).
+- The instructor can also highlight the risk/fines for breach of GDPR (Resource&nbsp;4).
 The examples from the resource can also serve as good discussion points and examples of when personal data was not processed correctly.

 **Lecture 2:**

 - The goal of the lecture is to cover the role and practical aspects of carrying out Data Protection Impact Assessments:
-    - The instructor introduces DPIAs, which is a risk assessment tool to anticipate risks before data is collected (Resource 11).
+    - The instructor introduces DPIAs, which is a risk assessment tool to anticipate risks before data is collected (Resource&nbsp;11).
     - The instructor demonstrates how DPIAs help organisations show that they are complying with:
         - principles of data protection (such as data minimisation, storage limitation),
         - data subject rights (for instance access, erasure, objection), and